bespinian/blog/content/posts/run-piwik-on-cloud-foundry.md

 $ cf push
 ```

 When we navigate to our Piwik instance, we are presented with the configuration wizard.
 Since we have set all the correct defaults above, you can just click "next" on most of the steps.
-Piwik will complain about the file integrity check reporting some errors but we can safely ignore that sinc we were the ones modifying the files.
+Piwik will complain about the file integrity check reporting some errors, but we can safely ignore that since we were the ones modifying the files.
 After the wizard, you should have a fully functioning Piwik installation running on Cloud Foundry.
 Yay!

 This tutorial is based on a very similar but outdated one of the [Bluemix Blog](https://www.ibm.com/blogs/bluemix/2014/07/getting-started-piwik-ibm-bluemix/).